PostHog/posthog.com/contents/handbook/engineering/oncall.md

 ## What to do when you get paged

-A chunk of our high-frequency alerts have runbooks attached, most of which live [in the public runbooks section](https://posthog.com/docs/runbook) of our docs or in [our private runbooks](http://go/runbooks).
+All of our alerts should have runbooks attached, most of these are in [our private runbooks](http://go/runbooks).
 The runbook should tell you what to look at and easy fixes if there are any.
 Every alert also has a link to the grafana graph that triggered the alert.

 If this looks like the page [should be raised as an incident](https://posthog.com/handbook/engineering/incidents#when-to-raise-an-incident), [go raise an incident](https://posthog.com/handbook/engineering/incidents).